LOWPROKB/zmk-config-zen-2/README.md

 ## Features

-> [!NOTE]
+> [!NOTE]\
-> I use Colemak-DH, but it should work practically the same way with QWERTY.
+> I use Colemak-DH, but it should work identically with QWERTY.

+- Minimal and intuitive layer switching
-- Most keys are moved in clusters to either [relatively] "familiar" positions, or otherwise logical ones, e.g.
+- Keys are repositioned in clusters to either "familiar" relative positions, or otherwise logical ones, e.g.
   - `[{` `]}` `\|` `-_` `=+` keys retain their order/position relative to each other, but are moved as a cluster to vertical combos more easily accessible to stronger fingers.
   - `;:` is accessible as a combo on a stronger finger, but retains its own relative position to the `'"` key.
   - `1–5` numbers retain their familiar "left, upper-row" position on `Layer 2`; `6–0` are moved to the left hand, though, right below `1–5`.
 This not only feels natural for single handed numeric typing, but also moves the most used symbols [for programming] to more accessible positions.